 Let's examine and map various subsets of the zoning variance cases -- for example, all approved variances.
-We're not quite ready to do this since the lonlat5 table has none of the zoning variance characteristics -- we'll have to join it to the ZONING table\ using 'casenumber'.
+We're not quite ready to do this since thelonlat5 table has none of the zoning variance characteristics -- we'll have to join it to the ZONING table^{} using 'casenumber'.
 We can do this in Oracle or we can move the entire zoning table into ArcView and do all the queries (and joins) there.
 Since the ZONING table isn't that big, bringing the whole table into ArcView is manageable.
 However, for other situations -- such as the landuse owner categorization exercise that we did earlier, we might want to run the queries in Oracle, store the results in a SQL 'view' and pull the view over to ArcView.

 (d) Now let's add a few other coverages to give more meaning to the zoning variance map.
-Add the msa5\tr90 and bostnbrd coverages (showing Eastern Mass 1990 census tracts and Boston neighborhood boundaries).
-The data are located in a CRL locker, crlmaps.
-On CRL machines, this locker is normally attached as drive N: using the name \\crypt\crlmaps and the data are in N:\meters83\massmaps\boston.
-On CRL machines you can also enter the environment variable \$BOSTON\METRO into the 'add theme' dialogue box.
+Add the msa5_tr90 and bostnbrd coverages (showing Eastern Mass 1990 census tracts and Boston neighborhood boundaries).
+On CRL machines you can enter the environment variable \$BOSTON_METRO into the 'add theme' dialogue box.
 These environment variables are described on the CRL metadata help page http://gis.mit.edu/metadata and retain the same names even if the data are moved to another CRL locker.)
 Finally, if you want to get more exotic, add the MIT OrthoServer extension so that you can slip orthophoto imagery under your maps as demonstrated in class.